-Create alert conditions in New Relic Infrastructure
+Create alert conditions in Infrastructure

-From infrastructure.newrelic.com, select Settings > Alerts, then select [bell icon] Create alert condition.
+Go to infrastructure.newrelic.com > Settings > Alerts, then select [bell icon] Create alert condition.

 - Type a meaningful condition name.